 When preparing for an interview, it is imperative to have an in depth understanding about the company or organization.
 Most of this information can be gathered online through sites like Linkedin and Glassdoor, or on the employer’s website.
 Resources are also available at the IU Southeast library or the Career Development Center in University Center 106.
 You can also utilize your own network – friends, family, faculty, classmates – to gain connections to or information about a company you’re interested in.

 Before interviewing, you should gather the following information:

-- Complete name of the organization.
+- Complete name of the organization with location details.

 - Telephone number with area code